 - You will have extra iron in your water, and you will need a water filter to purify the water.

-- You will intake high levels of sodium that will be easily increasing your blood pressure and causing sugar.
+- You will intake high levels of sodium that will easily increase your blood pressure and cause sugar.

 You have to make the hard water soft by considering the hardness present in it.
 Also, you have to check whether the softening system comes with the RO plant or not.
 You have to get the RO system to purify the water up to a great extent.